Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 ---
 ### 3.1.
 External Interfaces
-Unless otherwise stated all inputs listed here will be stored in the application database as appropriate for the model it represents.
+Unless otherwise stated, all inputs listed here will be stored in the application database as is appropriate for the model it represents.

 * **User Management**
-    * The user will be allowed to change their password by providing their current password, the new password, and confirmation of the new password to ensure no typos have been made.
+    * The user will be allowed to change their password by first providing their current password, then the new password, and lastly confirming the new password to ensure no typos have been made.
 The user will be able to change their email with a simple form, validated against typical email format.
     * All changes to user account information will have to be confirmed through email to ensure account security.
     * The user will be able to enter their own address for the application to more accurately determine which Sublet records may be relevant to them.